Focus 3 - Rationale and Goals

 The past provides numerous examples in which changes in forcing at the global scale have occurred, and others where a redistribution of climate patterns appears to have occurred in the absence of global-scale forcing, either because of a change in the spatial and seasonal pattern of forcing, or because of internal changes in the system.
 We can use the past to diagnose the patterns of change that occur under different scenarios.
 More specifically, by investigating how changes in different components of the Earth System, and different regions, were related in the past, we can test and improve the process understanding required for predictive models.
 Additionally, we can investigate whether the system has exhibited rapid changes, and possibly threshold behavior.

-The goals of this Focus will be addressed under four themes:
+The goals of this focus will be addressed under four topics:

 1. Variability of the Hydrological cycle

 - To unravel the mechanisms causing variations in both the global and regional monsoon systems.

 - To identify and understand teleconnections between global- and regional-scale monsoon variations and other components of the climate system.